why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 If you are not interested in keeping whatever data or operating system is installed on the target machine, you can simply proceed with this partition scheme.
 But chances are that you will want to install Leap on a machine with an already functional operating system (i.e. Windows, macOS, or another Linux distribution).
 Or you might simply want to take care of the future, and adopt a scheme that will make installing other operating system alongside _Leap_ easier and more reliable.

 The recommended partition schemes for a scenario where multiple operating systems are considered depends on whether you are interested in keeping a previously installed operating system.
 Here we are considering both options, using Windows as an example.

-Go to [pick a filesystem for data partitions](yast_installer#picking-a-file-system-for-data-partitions) to for more details as to why we recommend _Btrfs_.

 #### Installing Leap alongside Windows
 If you have Windows installed already, you are likely to have the following partitions already: